RoundTofu4/PiGPIOController/README.md

-# PiRelay - Raspberry Pi GPIO Relay Controller
+# PiGPIOController - Raspberry Pi GPIO Controller

 A sleek, responsive, glassmorphic dark-theme web dashboard for controlling GPIO and monitoring status pins of a Raspberry Pi 3B.